1. Article I Membership

 vi.
 Part-time faculty on special and term appointments.

 vii.
 The president, the provost, the vice president for Academic Affairs and dean of the faculty (VPAA/DOF), the vice president for Academic Affairs and dean of the Schools, the vice president for academic development, the vice president for student affairs and dean of the College, the dean for faculty development and research (DFDR), the dean of curriculum, the dean of the College, and the vice president for Language Schools, Schools Abroad and Graduate Programs.

 viii.
 The dean of the Library and the dean of Admissions.

 Additions to the above general rule will be allowed by a majority of the entire voting faculty.
-Requests for such additions are to be submitted to the faculty by the vice president for Academic Affairs / dean of the faculty.
+Requests for such additions are to be submitted to the faculty by the vice president for Academic Affairs and dean of the faculty.

-Adjunct appointees are entitled to attend all faculty meetings, but they do not have the right to vote.
+Adjunct appointees are entitled to attend all meetings of the faculty, but they do not have the right to vote.
 On-leave faculty are eligible to vote in online balloting for the election of faculty committees, or on mailed ballots conducted according to the provisions of subsection 3.f.iii. below.
 To be counted, mailed ballots must be returned by the time designated on each ballot.

 2. Article II Organization of the Faculty

 ii.
 The parliamentarian, to be appointed each year by the Faculty Council, will serve at all plenary sessions as adviser to the faculty moderator on questions of order and procedure.

 iii.
 The recording secretary, to be appointed each year by the Faculty Council, will compile proper minutes and other necessary records of the faculty proceedings and will see to the proper custody of such records.